PeterDeVault/AlliterativePoetry/README.md

 # AlliterativePoetry
-The repository where I will keep all my work relating to markup up and processing Germanic alliterative poetry.
+The repository where I will keep all my work relating to marking up and processing Germanic alliterative poetry.